AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

     ![](./media/tutorial-end-to-end/azure-cloud-shell-upload.png 'Screenshot of the Azure Cloud Shell highlighting how to upload files')
     >
     > In this case, the file will be uploaded to the root directory of your Cloud Shell storage, so you can refer to the file directly by its name for the `--src` parameter of the command (as in, `--src publish.zip`).

+1. In the Azure CLI locally, run the following command to deploy the published and zipped functions to your Azure function app:

+    ```azurecli-interactive
+    az functionapp deployment source config-zip --resource-group <resource-group> --name <name-of-your-function-app> --src "<full-path-to-publish.zip>"
+    ```

     A successful deployment will respond with status code 202 and output a JSON object containing details of your new function.
 You can confirm the deployment succeeded by looking for this field in the result: